Can a Moka Pot Explode? & How to Ensure Safety While Brewing

 The size and material of your Moka Pot can greatly affect the brewing process and prevent potential explosions.

-Choosing a pot that matches the number of cups you typically brew is important, as overfilling can cause pressure buildup leading to an explosion.
+Choosing a pot that matches the number of cups you typically brew is important, as overfilling can cause pressure buildup, leading to an explosion.

 Additionally, stainless steel or aluminum Moka Pots are recommended over cheaper or non-stick options as they tend to hold up better under the high heat needed for brewing.

-When you are done brewing your coffee, carefully remove the Moka pot from the heat source using oven mitts or a towel.
+When you are done brewing your coffee, carefully remove the Moka Pot from the heat source using oven mitts or a towel.

 Do not touch any part with bare hands, as it may be extremely hot.

-4. Avoid Overfilling The Water Or Coffee Chamber
+4. Avoiding Overfilling With Water Or Coffee

 Overfilling the water or coffee chamber in a Moka Pot is one of the most common causes of explosions.